Priv-Page/privpage/README.md

 - The `random_key` is set in a session cookie for the client

 4. A call is performed to the API to get the resource, which is then served to the client.

+## Serving from a documentation directory

+GitHub Pages allows to serve from a `/docs` directory, which is not supported by PrivPage.

+However, it is possible to create a branch which will have the files of the directory at the root.

+For a GitHub Actions example to how build a page site from a directory, [see this file](.github/workflows/documentation.yml).
+Of course, adapt for your needs: change `gh-pages` to `privpage`.

+Tips:
+- change `master` to `'*'` to build the documentation site for all branches.
+- use `privpage-${GITHUB_REF##*/}` to use branch prefixes, to have a separate documentation site for each branch.

+For any question, add a comment to [the related issue](https://github.com/Priv-Page/privpage/issues/5), or ask to the [Gitter chat](https://gitter.im/Priv-Page/community).